Star Trek Clichés

 Crashing into solid rock

-It is clear that a pilot can't be picky as his ship or shuttle is about to crash on a planet, especially in case of a loss of power or of helm control.
+It is clear that a pilot can't be picky as the ship or shuttle is about to crash on a planet, especially in case of a loss of power or of helm control.
 Yet, it almost seems like rocky areas are preferred crash landing sites in Star Trek.
 The real-world reason may be that an environment with styrofoam rocks is easier to build in the limited space of the studio than a wide plain.
 But perhaps it is also done to let it all appear more dramatic, although usually the shuttle remains largely intact (save for a ripped off nacelle) and the passengers survive anyway (except for one or two redshirts).
 Many crash sites don't look like anyone could have survived, although the failure of all systems (including thrusters and dampeners) was explicitly mentioned.
 Examples of this cliché include TOS: "The Galileo Seven", TNG: "Skin of Evil", DS9: "The Ship", VOY: "Rise", VOY: "Once upon a Time" and PIC: "Et in Arcadia Ego I".

 In classic Star Trek, crashed ships suffered severe structural damage and could not be salvaged, even if they didn't end up buried in rocks, such as the Enterprise-D in "Star Trek Generations".
 In modern/reboot Trek, ships are not only built to lift off from planets as a general rule, they are still spaceworthy even after a disastrous crash.
 All it needs is a few hours of repairs.
 One particularly implausible case is the Franklin in "Star Trek Beyond" that could lift off after as long as 100 years.